RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>28</sup> Ye yourselves bear me witness, that I said, I am not the Christ, but that I am sent before him.
 <sup>29</sup> He that hath the bride is the bridegroom: but the friend of the bridegroom, which standeth and heareth him, rejoiceth greatly because of the bridegroom’s voice: this my joy therefore is fulfilled.
 <sup>30</sup> He must increase, but I [must] decrease.
-<sup>31</sup> He that cometh from above is above all: he that is of the earth is earthly , and speaketh of the earth: he that cometh from heaven is above all.
+<sup>31</sup> He that cometh from above is above all: he that is of the earth is earthly, and speaketh of the earth: he that cometh from heaven is above all.
 <sup>32</sup> And what he hath seen and heard, that he testifieth; and no man receiveth his testimony.
 <sup>33</sup> He that hath received his testimony hath set to his seal that God is true.
 <sup>34</sup> For he whom God hath sent speaketh the words of God: for God giveth not the Spirit by measure [unto him].